psbleep/pod-store/README.md

     pod ls
     pod ls --all

+Get more detail with any `ls` command by adding the `--verbose` flag:

+    pod ls --verbose --all

 List new episodes, list all episodes, list new episodes for a specific podcast:

     pod ls --episodes